What Is Divergent Thinking?

 A divergent thinker is likely to explore all the possible solutions to the issue and choose the one that suits perfectly.

-While brainstorming ideas as a part of divergent thinking, when the first and the most basic idea is dismissed, it makes room to invite ideas out of the box.
+Brainstorming ideas is a part of divergent thinking, when the first and the most basic idea is dismissed, it makes room to invite ideas out of the box.

-The divergent thinking team makes sure that everyone’s ideas are heard and not dismissed without giving an unmistakable thought of comparison.
+The divergent thinking team ensures that everyone’s ideas are heard and not dismissed without giving an unmistakable thought of comparison.

 Thus, it enhances collaboration and team morale.